spring-projects/spring-integration/spring-integration-samples/README.txt

 of running those as standalone applications via their main() methods, you can deploy them to an OSGi runtime and rely on the included BundleActivators.

+Before running those or any other OSGi-based applications that rely on Spring Integration, you will need to deploy the necessary Spring Integration bundles into the OSGi deployment environment (you can just copy all of the JARs within the 'dist' directory of the distribution).
+You may also need some of the other dependencies that are located within the 'lib' directory of the distribution.
+For the detailed instructions, refer to the "Samples" Appendix of the Spring Integration Reference Manual.

 This release also includes two new samples that are dedicated to showcasing capabilities of the Spring Integration and OSGi combination.
 They form a producer/consumer pair: osgi-inbound and osgi-outbound.
 Unlike the others,